 This is something that is often overlooked.
 Underground services including water pipes, sewer pipes and stormwater pipes may lie underneath a property and the only way you may know is by completing an underground services search on a platform such as Dial before you Dig.

 For some buyers, even if these types of assets were discovered, it may not impact on the way they intend to use the home.
 But for other buyers, especially those looking to dig a pool, extend through renovation or even redevelop, then the existence of these services can be a deal breaker.

 8. School Catchment Zones

 Often people buy in a certain area because of the local school that they intend to send their children to.
-Some schools have enrolment management programs, so if you fall just outside the school catchment zone, you may not have a place for your children.
-It is important to understand that school catchment zones do not align with suburb boundary lines, so you must double check to ensure the property you are looking to buy falls in the catchment that you desire.
+Some schools have enrollment management programs, so if you fall just outside the school catchment zone, you may not have a place for your children.
+It is important to understand that school catchment zones do not align with suburb boundary lines, so you must double check through your property due diligence steps to ensure the property you are looking to buy falls in the catchment that you desire.

 9. Historical Capital Growth

 Although for many people the only property they may ever buy is their family home, understanding how that asset can build a future nest egg is valuable for ensuring a more comfortable retirement.
 As Property Investment Professionals we can never project with certainty how a property’s value will increase in the future, but we can get an understanding of what has happened in an area in the past to get a clearer idea about where a property’s value may be headed in the future.

 I always encourage people to take a 10 year view.
 What has happened over the most recent 3-5 years may not necessarily be reflective of the longer term trends.
 Property markets move in cycles and over the past 100 years or more in Australia the general trend it always up.
 But some markets will perform better over the longer term than others, so this is important to understand if building long term wealth is your goal.

 Follow these property due diligence steps for success!